AhmedBibars/ELDB-Binary-Image-Descriptor/README.md

 DistanceVector=LDBMatch(QueryImageDescriptor,DatabaseDescriptorsMatrix);
 ```

 The two files MatchImageSequances.m and MatchPanoramicImageSequances.m are used to match images in two regular videos or two panoramic videos, respectively.
-Before calling any of the two files, the following parameters has to be defined:
+Before calling any of the two files, the following parameters have to be defined:
 - DatabaseVideoPath: path of the database video.
 - QuaryVideoPath: path of the query-images video.
 - ImageSize:   side-size of the downsized image that will be used to generate the descriptor.